GiacomoFrisoni/giacomofrisoni.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.unibo.it/sitoweb/giacomo.frisoni/en/'>University of Bologna</a>.
+subtitle: PhD Student @ <a href='https://www.unibo.it/sitoweb/giacomo.frisoni/en/'>University of Bologna</a> | Natural Language Understanding, Neuro-Symbolic Learning.

 profile:
   align: right